 What is the other?

-I’m trying to decide where to start to explain why the concept and practice of treating clients, in this case, as an other is exceptionally problematic.
-The idea of the other is a ripe topic in anthropology.
-We’ve detailed and laid bare many examples of what happens when people are led to believe or come to see other people as somehow different then them on a fundamental level and the results of this practice.
+I’m of the mind that the concept and practice of treating clients, in this case, as an other is exceptionally problematic.
+The idea of the other and processes of othering, called alterity, is a rich topic in anthropology.
+We’ve detailed time and again the many examples of what happens when people are led to believe or come to see other people as somehow different then them on a fundamental level and the results of this practice.

 The Colonial Encounter

 One of the most powerful examples that comes to mind rests at the heart of the colonial encounter.
 It’s hard for me to date the beginning of colonialism.
 Do I pin the beginning on British expansion or locate it with Portuguese exploration or venture further back to include the vast movement of groups of people into new territories, often by force for the exploitation and control of resources?
 I’m not going to linger on the perfect definition here.
 What we have come to understand is that seeing others (be they from another village or continent) as less important, less deserving, or even less human has resulted in a tremendous amount of suffering.
 Othering is this process of perceiving and treating people around you as though they less-than yourself.
 We call this alterity.
 This has manifested in programs to educate people using systems thought to be superior, to try to eradicate cultural practices and beliefs thought to be inferior, and to enforce new forms of political organization.
 This rationale has, in the most extreme circumstances, been used to incite the horrors of the genocide across a number of cultural contexts.